 - Ras el Hanout.
 Ras el Hanout is a North African spice mixture commonly made from cardamom, cumin, clove, cinnamon, nutmeg, mace, allspice, dry ginger, chili peppers, coriander seed, peppercorn, sweet and hot paprika, fenugreek, and dry turmeric.
 (Check out our recipe for a ras el hanout sticky toffee pudding.)

 What We Expect To See In African Flavors

-We don’t expect to see very many traditional African dishes showing up on American menus in the near future, but we do expect to see chefs using these spice blends as a leaping off point for bringing African flavor and color to their dishes.
-Think harissa compound butter, dukkah crusted chicken, berbere rubbed ribs, and ras el hanout spiced popcorn.
+We don’t expect to see very many traditional African dishes showing up on American menus in the near future, but we do expect to see chefs using these spice blends as a leaping-off point for bringing African flavor and color to their dishes.
+Think harissa compound butter, dukkah-crusted chicken, berbere rubbed ribs, and ras el hanout spiced popcorn.
 The possibilities are endless.

 For more global restaurant trends, take a look at these appetizer ideas.